sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 `end`

-As you can see, we use the same mechanism we used to extend a bundle; however, this time since we are using the same name of a command that was defined in our target bundle, our active bundle only contains an "A" command and that is the command that is defined in the user bundles directory.
+As you can see, we use the same mechanism we used to extend a bundle; however, this time since we are using the same name of a command that was defined in our target bundle, our active bundle only contains an "A" command, and that is the command that is defined in the user bundles directory.

 ## Bundle properties